 When deemed necessary, adjustments and accommodations are outlined in a letter from the Center for Disability Resources as “Temporary Academic Accommodations” and students are responsible to communicate the necessary accommodations to individual professors.
 Temporary accommodations may be provided for physical and cognitive rest.
 The student is responsible for any work missed and arrangements for make-up work must be in co- operation with course professors.
 During this process, students are encouraged to speak with each professor to determine course specific requirements that may be postponed or excused (i.e. postponed exams, extra time for project/assignment completion, reduced reading assignments).
 Students are also responsible for meeting with the director of disability resources on a weekly basis during the usage of temporary accommodations.

 When the concussed student experiences prolonged cognitive difficulties and symptoms beyond the 2nd week post-injury, the student should consider implications that may hinder the successful completion of coursework.
-Students are encouraged to meet with his or her academic advisor and the assistant dean of academic success to consider options if coursework missed becomes too onerous to make up.
+Students are encouraged to meet with their academic advisor and the assistant dean of academic success to consider options if missed coursework becomes too onerous to make up.

 The Center for Disability Resources can be reached at 717-867-6028.